 Most recently, I am thrilled to have joined the Development Sciences Business Operations team at BioMarin Pharmaceutical, Inc., where I am supporting the Achondroplasia program within the Clinical Contracts & Grants subteam.

-I would like to leverage my experience in clinical research while having the opportunity to continue to grow and advance in my career.
-This could take many directions, but I am interested in project management, process improvement, and I enjoy opportunities to delve into a process to achieve mastery, alongside gaining appreciation for the big picture.
+I would like to continue to leverage my experience in clinical research, while having the opportunity to continue to grow and advance in my career.
+I am currently focusing on project management, process improvement, and I enjoy opportunities to delve into a process to achieve mastery, alongside gaining appreciation for the big picture.
 Above all, I appreciate meaningful work where I can contribute and have a positive impact.
-I am relocating to the San Francisco Bay area in April 2016 and am looking to take my next career step there.

 On a more personal level, I have two adopted dogs, who are my faithful running buddies and companions.
-The Philadelphia Marathon has been my annual challenge, and I enjoy running half marathons and other races in between, and ran the Philadelphia Marathon annually from 2011-2015.
+I enjoy running half marathons and other races in between, and ran the Philadelphia Marathon annually from 2011-2015.
 I also enjoy volunteer work, cooking and baking, knitting and other crafts, enjoying the fruits of "Peak TV," and learning my way around all the Bay area has to offer.
 One of my personal goals for 2018-19 is to visit as many of the National Parks in the region as I can.

-It is my pleasure to serve on the Board of Directors for the Philadelphia council of Girls on the Run, and as Race Director for the 5k from 2014 through 2016, when I moved away.
+I had the pleasure of serving on the Board of Directors for the Philadelphia council of Girls on the Run, and as Race Director for the 5k from 2014 through 2016, when I moved away.
 Our inaugural 5k took place on 12/7/14 and our spring event was 6/7/15.
-The next GOTR 5k will be in Spring 2016.
 Thanks to everyone who has supported my fundraising efforts over the last few years.